 And if you’re not willing to challenge directly, you’re displaying Ruinous Empathy, and neither Obnoxious Aggression nor Ruinous Empathy are Radical Candor.
 In order to practice Radical Candor, you need to do both.
 If you neither care nor challenge, you’re engaging in what we call Manipulative Insincerity.

 Radical Candor is Not Being a Jerk, a Pushover or Passive Aggressive

 There is a world of difference between Radical Candor and brutal honesty, or as we call it, Obnoxious Aggression.
 It’s bad, but Ruinous Empathy can be even worse, and Manipulative Insincerity is the worst of all.

 As people toss around the phrase Radical Candor more and more, it’s important to remember that if you don’t care about the object of your candor, you’re doing it wrong.
 You’re just being a jerk.
-I’m not saying command and control can’t work, it works especially well in a totalitarian regime or a baboon troop.
+I’m not saying command and control can’t work, it works especially well in a totalitarian regime.